duncdrum/cbdb-data/doc/encoding-desc.md

 *CBDB* only contains data on historical persona, hence each element receives a mandatory ``@ana="historical"`` attribute.
 Each person must have a unique ``@xml:id`` starting with ``BIO``.
 Further optional attributes are: ``@source`` for references to the text used by *CBDB* to generate the person entry, and ``@resp`` for case where ``selfbio`` was indicated.

-For compatibility reasons, the old TTS id of each person is included here, but otherwise omitted throughout the conversion.

 ```xml
 <person ana="historical" xml:id="BIO" source="#BIB" resp="selfbio">
 …